For homebound, elderly and disabled people,

 - is homebound and lives in Washington County, please print and fill out a Homebound Services form and mail to the WCCLS Outreach office.

 - is legally blind.
-They may also qualify for the Talking Books and Braille Service (TBABS) in Oregon.
+They may also qualify for the Oregon Talking Book and Braille Library.

 - needs assistive technologies in the home, please read these FAQs at Alliance for Technology Access.

 - needs assistive technologies periodically, visit Beaverton City Library's Adaptive Technology Center, which consists of Closed Circuit TV for magnification purposes and PC with specialized software for use by patrons with visual disabilities.
 To make an appointment with a librarian, please call 503-350-3617.

 Homebound Books-By-Mail Mailing address: